Pietro-Salomone/ai-cv-job-matcher/README.md

 AI_PROVIDER=mock
 ```

-This mode returns a deterministic mocked response.
+This mode returns a fixed deterministic mock response.
+It does not analyze the
+request payload.

 ### OpenAI Mode